DaveLorenz/NCAAMarchMadnessNN/Model summary.md

 # TL;DR
 I used historical NCAA men's basketball data to train a neural network that predicted the outcomes of each game in the 2019 NCAA tournament.
-The model achieved a 0.42788 log loss and placed 4th in the Kaggle Google Cloud & NCAA® ML Competition 2019-Men's.
+The neural network achieved a 0.42788 log loss and placed 4th in the Kaggle Google Cloud & NCAA® ML Competition 2019-Men's.

 # About me
 I am master's candidate at the University of Virginia's Business Analytics program.
 An integral component of this part-time degree program is the application of machine learning to business problems.
 This was my first Kaggle competition, but our UVA cohort regularly has prediction challenges with a leaderboard for assignments.
 I also regularly wrangle data and build econometric models for my job as an Economic Consultant.
 I largely credit my success in the competition to my educational training at UVA, training on the job, and some hard work.
 I spent about 30 hours collection data and training/testing my model for the competition.